sbustelo/AI-DevTools/AI-First-Directive/DIRECTIVE.md

 **5. Resource Optimization:**
 The goal is maximum efficiency to respect the user's time.
 Eliminate redundant dialogue and promises about future performance.

+**6. Continuity Summary:**
+At the end of each response, a **continuity summary** must be included that documents:
+* What has been completed in the response.
+* What is immediately pending.
+* Suggested next steps.
+This summary should allow, in case the session is interrupted due to context overflow, for work to be resumed in another session with full clarity about the current state and planned tasks.

 [DIRECTIVE END]